RedisLabs/redislabs-docs/content/rc/api/examples/back-up-and-import-data.md

 ## Back up a database

-When you create or update a database in a Flexible or Annual account, you can specify the (optional) `periodicBackupPath` parameter with a [backup path]({{<relref "/rc/databases/back-up-data">}}).
+When you create or update a database, you can specify the (optional) `periodicBackupPath` parameter with a [backup path]({{<relref "/rc/databases/back-up-data">}}).
 This parameter enables periodic and on-demand backup operations for the specified database.